iceblu3710/iceblu3710.github.io/README.md

-# My GitHub Jekyll website
+# uMinded's GitHub Jekyll blog

-This is where I will keep snippets and notes about programming and make general blog postings.
+I will use this site to log my programming notes and any projects I am working on.